Windows 11 installation: Everything you need to know in 2026

 Windows 11 OOBE

-Usually, this is the best option for installing a new version of Windows because it minimizes the chances of issues during and after the installation.
-Also, it can help to fix existing problems with the current setup, such as performance issues, problems shutting down, booting up, etc.
+Usually, this is the best option for installing a new version of Windows because it reduces the risk of issues during and after installation.
+It can also help resolve existing issues in the current setup, such as performance problems, shutdown and boot failures, and more.

-Since the clean installation process erases everything on the computer, it’s the method of choice to upgrade from an older version, such as Windows 10, 8.1, 7, and even older, if the hardware meets the minimum requirements.
+Since a clean installation erases everything on the computer, it’s the method of choice to upgrade from older versions, such as Windows 10, 8.1, 7, and even older versions, if the hardware meets the minimum requirements.

 Microsoft offers multiple ways to perform a fresh installation.
-You can create a USB bootable media to start the computer and continue the setup.
+You can create a bootable USB drive to start the computer and continue the setup.

-Usually, this is the option to upgrade a system or install Windows on an empty hard drive.
+Usually, this option is to upgrade a system or install Windows on an empty hard drive.
 You can also connect the USB flash drive media to the computer while the operating system is running to start the setup and use the keep nothing option to perform a clean installation.

-You can mount the ISO file to File Explorer, launch the installation setup, and choose the keep nothing option to perform a clean installation.
+You can mount the ISO file in File Explorer, launch the installer, and select the “Keep nothing” option to perform a clean installation.

 Alternatively, if the device is already running Windows 11 but is causing problems, you can perform a clean installation using the “Reset this PC” recovery option.
 This feature wipes out the hard drive and reinstalls Windows 11 without using additional tools.
 You can reinstall Windows using the locally available image or download a fresh image from the cloud.